 It is now up to business leaders and professionals to remain aware of the growing dangers.
-If there were no time that companies needed to be more vigilant, then this would be it.
-You cannot afford to be a damage control example.
+There is no time that companies need to be more vigilant, then right now.
+You cannot afford to be a victim of cyber criminality.

-By looking at different cybersecurity statistics, it is possible to raise awareness on the landscape of cyber threats.
-Although you will find many documentation and reports on these cases, it is sad that some companies are still not taking precautions.
+By looking at different cybersecurity statistics, we hope to raise awareness about the landscape of cyber threats.
+Although you will find many documentation and reports on these cases, it is disheartening that some companies are still not taking precautions.

 Ten statistics that will shock you.